return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_atomic_c.rst

 Otherwise, if \ :c:type:`drm_plane_state.fence <drm_plane_state>`\  is not set this function we just set it with the received implicit fence.
 In both cases this function consumes a reference for \ ``fence``\ .

+This way explicit fencing can be used to overrule implicit fencing, which is important to make explicit fencing use-cases work: One example is using one buffer for 2 screens with different refresh rates.
+Implicit fencing will clamp rendering to the refresh rate of the slower screen, whereas explicit fence allows 2 independent render and display loops on a single buffer.
+If a driver allows obeys both implicit and explicit fences for plane updates, then it will break all the benefits of explicit fencing.

 .. _`drm_atomic_set_crtc_for_connector`: